rootsher/boilerplate-dev/README.md

 ## Why would I need to use it?

-The premise of the project is that you are working on a web project where you have at least a **front-end** and **back-end** layer.
+The premise of the project is that you are working on a web application where you have at least a **front-end** and **back-end** layer.

 If you answered **yes** to any of the following questions - I think you should try using this project.

-* do you lose a lot of time when setting up a new project?
+* do you lose a lot of time when setting up a new project (creating new application)?
 * are you looking for a solution that sets up your development environment with a single command?
 * are you installing everything on the host machine? (you don't use containerization)
 * would you like to have a development environment that is independent of the host machine?